jajvirta/jajvirta/TDD-sleep.md

 *delay* in the whenRewardedFor() method actually starts giving extremely low values.

+## Sounds like a reasonable implementation to me, eh?

 Now, this is not necessarily a hopeless approximation of reasonable boundaries for the running system.
 For hundreds of thousands of years, this is how we've